 Home improvement comes to my mind.

-3. Breaking up big tasks into smaller pieces.
+3. Breaking up big projects into small tasks and pieces

 Let’s say you want to organize your pantry.

 Focus on breaking the big task of pantry organizing into smaller, more manageable pieces to prevent procrastination.
 Tackle at least one of these tasks and check it off your list.
-If it still seems too overwhelming, break it into smaller parts.
+If you still feel overwhelmed, break it into smaller parts.
 At the end of the week, take your calendar and schedule any remaining tasks.